phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 218940
+#Total Number of Tweets: 746752
-#Number of Trump Tweets: 194857
+#Number of Clinton Tweets: 219355
-#Number of Sanders Tweets: 148601
+#Number of Trump Tweets: 195317
-#Number of Cruz Tweets: 141056
+#Number of Sanders Tweets: 148839
-#Number of Rubio Tweets: 31774
+#Number of Cruz Tweets: 141410
-#Number of Carson Tweets: 9972
+#Number of Rubio Tweets: 31846
-#Total Number of Tweets:
+#Number of Carson Tweets: 9986
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---